sqlitecloud/docs/src/pages/docs/commands/notify.md

 ## Description

-The NOTIFY command is used to send an optional payload (usually a string) to a specified channel_name.
-If no payload is specified then an empty notification is sent.
+The NOTIFY command sends an optional payload (usually a string) to a specified channel_name.
+If no payload is specified, then an empty notification is sent.

 ## Return